joshuboi77/Scraps/THE_SCRAPBOOK.md

 ```

 ### UNPACK
-Extract an element or slice (end-exclusive) from a box or string.
+Extract an element or slice (end‑exclusive) from a box or string.

 ```scraps
 print unpack(0) <- x        # element at 0